Shares in Danish hippy haven "worth more than money"

 "This is a way for people to participate in making sure Christiania remains part of the public heritage," said Risenga Manghezi, spokesman for the share sales campaign.
 "Anybody and everybody can buy it."

-The shares in denominations of 20 crowns and up will not give holders any stake in the property or voting rights, so buying them amounts to a donation, the organizers said.
+The shares in denominations of 20 crowns and up will not give holders any stake in the property or voting rights, so buying them amounts to a donation, the organisers said.

 "It gives them ownership in something that is already theirs for free, so we feel it is a pretty safe investment," said Manghezi, who has lived in Christiania for a year.